-- Keep the container cool until it is time to return it.
-Make sure the cover on the container is tight and return it promptly to the lab or doctor’s office as instructed.
+- Keep the container cool until it’s time to return it.
+Make sure the cover on the container is tight and return it promptly to the lab or your doctor’s office as instructed.

 - Under some circumstances, your doctor may want you to repeat the procedure several times.

-- Place the urine collection bag on the baby.
-For boys, place the entire penis in the bag.
+- Place the urine collection bag on your baby.
+For boys, place their entire penis in the bag.
 For girls, place the bag over the labia.
 You may place a diaper over the bag.

-- Check the bag frequently, draining urine from the bag into the urine collection container.
-Replace with a clean bag.
+- Check the bag frequently, and drain urine from the bag into the urine collection container.
+Replace the used bag with a clean one.

-- Keep the collection container refrigerated until it is time to return it.
+- Keep the collection container refrigerated until it’s time to return it.

-- After the 24-hour period is complete, return the container as instructed by your health care provider.
+- After the 24-hour period is complete, return the container as instructed by your doctor.